 - Making a difference - using their skills, knowledge and beliefs to impact positively on the wider community.

 - Books build brains - quality literature allows our children to broaden their horizons and knowledge of the world

 - Adventure - opportunities to develop resilience through exploring and having fun.

 At Westerhope you will find us all striving to 'reach for the stars'.
 Our school motto is important to our pupils because they want to be the best we can be.
 Our teachers are committed to teach to a high standard with expectations of pupils' learning and behaviour to match.
 We are passionate about providing our children with a variety of educational experiences and opportunities across all subjects.
 Our governors challenge and support the school to improve year on year.

 The website aims to provide key information as well as giving you a glimpse of life and learning at our school.

 Westerhope is a formal partner of the Outer West Learning Trust and an associate of the Quayside Teaching Alliance and the Walbottle Village Teaching School Alliance.
-We have been recently Ofsted inspected - this and other key information is available on our website.
+We have been recently Ofsted inspected as a 'good' school - this and other key information is available on our website.
 Feel free to contact the school direct with any queries you may have.
 Please look at our global aims and the British values we advocate as well as our 'Class Pages' and 'Curriculum in Action' pages to view our learning.